Emotionally abusive relationships: Surviving narcissistic parents

 Emotionally abusive parents are manipulative, cunning and toxic.
-Brilliant impersonators these narcissistic fakes create a world of "alternative facts".
+Brilliant impersonators, these narcissistic fakes create a world of 'alternative facts'.
 Abused children wear cloaks woven with invisible scars inflicted by the parents’ permanent smear campaigns.
-Myths follow into adulthood: "difficult, crazy, oversensitive, problem" child, doing it for attention or they tell lies or possesses a big imagination.
-Scapegoating is reinforced by siblings falling into the "rescuer" trap.
+Myths follow into adulthood: 'difficult, crazy, oversensitive, problem child, doing it for attention or they tell lies or possess a big imagination'.
+Scapegoating is reinforced by siblings falling into the 'rescuer' trap.
 The belief is created that the child fabricated everything and is responsible for upsetting the heroic parents.
 Such positing subjugates the child into submissive gratitude for even existing, feeling confused, humiliated, angry and filled with self-doubt.

 Adult survivors seek relief through validation.
-Any verbal or physical violence by the parents creates bodily trauma that results in the child becoming accident prone, extremely vulnerable leading to susceptibility to harm or illness, depression and anxiety.
+Any verbal or physical violence by the parents creates bodily trauma that results in the child becoming accident-prone, and extremely vulnerable leading to susceptibility to harm or illness, depression and anxiety.
 Such stitches bind a complex pattern of mistrust and abuse.
-Beaten and broken the child is spiritually bereft, emotionally confused, toxically enmeshed on a permanent secret mission, destiny marked "I must prove I’m ok".
+Beaten and broken the child is spiritually bereft, emotionally confused, toxically enmeshed on a permanent secret mission, destiny marked "I must prove I’m OK".

-Ill-equipped to negotiate the messy terrain of adulthood, the abused child suffers low self-esteem due to imposed conditions of worth, insecure attachment patterns result in mistreatment, different, lower or second best standards in every aspect.
+Ill-equipped to negotiate the messy terrain of adulthood, the abused child suffers low self-esteem due to imposed conditions of worth, insecure attachment patterns result in mistreatment, and different, lower or second-best standards in every aspect.
 The child may comfort eat, drink or take drugs to keep the parents idealised.
 Denial is the way they learn to ride the storm of life.
-An abusive father may tell a prospective groom or bride: "I hope you know what you’re taking on".
-No words of pride.

 Walking on eggshells following any minor accident in the house such as breaking a cup is the child’s way of life.
 Needing support, if the child fails to leave home or has cause to return, the parents’ resentment will escalate their cruelty.
 Often, they will charge excessive rent making it harder for the child to break free from their grip.
 If the child manages to have their own children, a feeling of sheer desperation will set in when, oblivious to acts of manipulation, their children join in.